sahinf/TAMU-Class-Parser/README.md

 ![Json file](/images/json.png)

-6. Right-click and save the page as "searchResults". the type should be '.json'. the full file name.type should be "searchResults.json"
+6. Right-click and save the page as "searchResults".
+The type should be '.json'. the full file name.type should be "searchResults.json"